jonathanrbelanger-lang/plse_v2/README.md

-Of course.
-You are absolutely right.
-A project isn't complete without a good README.md.
-It's the front door for any user or contributor.

-Based on everything we've built, here is a comprehensive README.md file that explains the project's purpose, its new architecture, and how to use and extend it.

-Action for You:

-In the root of your plse_v2 repository, create a new file named README.md.

-README.md

-Paste the following content into your new README.md file.

-code
-Markdown
-download
-content_copy
-expand_less
 # Python Latent Space Explorer (PLSE) v2.0

 PLSE v2.0 is a completely redesigned synthetic code generation engine for creating high-quality, instruction-tuned datasets for Large Language Model (LLM) training.